Top Ten Things to Do in New Jersey in May

 Discover NJ's popular Amusement Parks

-2 - Get out an enjoy the outdoors and some exercise
+2 - Get out an enjoy the outdoors and exercise

 NJ is home to some great hiking trips that include hikes over forested trails, waterfalls, ridges, and the Appalachian Trail, with awesome views of the Delaware Water Gap, waterfalls, valleys and the NYC skyline.